Dates & Times:

 |3:15 p.m.||Equipment, Environment and ParticipantsDetermining the Cost of a Focus Group StudyReporting Focus Group ResultsSummary and Evaluation|

 Non-Credit Continuing Education Registration

-The registration fee of $350 includes all program sessions, course materials, refreshments and lunch each day.
 Payment of fees should accompany your completed registration form.
+The registration fee for this two-day workshop is $350.
 You will receive a confirmation letter with additional program details, parking information and the location of the workshop classroom.